|Policy & Guidance|

 Applicants for NIH awards with total costs expected to exceed $100,000 are required to certify that they

 The signature of the AOR on the application serves as the required certification of compliance for the applicant organization.
 Disclosure reporting is addressed in Administrative Requirements—Monitoring—Reporting.

-See also Legislative Mandates section for an additional restriction concerning Lobbying.
+See also Appropriation Public Policy Requirements Mandates Lobbying—Appropriation Prohibition for an additional restriction concerning Lobbying.